jeremytammik/ElementOutline/README.md

 - https://pypi.org/project/alphashape/
 - https://alphashape.readthedocs.io/

-I determined that some elements have no solids, just meshes, hence the extrusion anayser approach cannot be used.
+I determined that some elements have no solids, just meshes, hence the extrusion analyser approach cannot be used.

 Looked at the [alpha shape implementation here](https://pypi.org/project/alphashape).